+The relatively wide shot spacing, in time and space, to be used during part of the survey, is an inherent mitigation measure relative to more typical seismic surveys with closer shotpoints.
 The transect lines are spaced widely apart within the study area, and the Langseth will transit the area at a steady pace.
 The approach of the vessel will serve as a "ramp up" in that the received noise levels at a fixed point along the transect will gradually increase.
 Thus, birds will be alerted to the approaching seismic vessel and could move away from the sound source.